 A confirmation message will then be displayed to the user to confirm successful registration.

 Time and again, it has exhaustively been emphasized that ICT is the single biggest tool that will drive economic development world over; impacting society at the micro and macro levels.
-ICT can equip us with the solutions to our greatest social, economic and environmental challenges.
+ICT can equip us with solutions to our greatest social, economic, and environmental challenges.